LASER-Yi/homebridge-mi-acpartner/README.md

     ]
 ```

-Use this [method](https://github.com/aholstenson/miio/blob/master/docs/protocol.md#) to get you AC's signal.Then fill into the customize tag(If we don't support you ac brand and preset yet).
+Use this [method](https://github.com/aholstenson/miio/blob/master/docs/protocol.md#) to get you AC's command.Then fill into the customize tag.

  4. Restart Homebridge.

 ### Changelog
+  0.0.3
+  Fix a problem that user cannot use presets.

   0.0.2
   Change Package.json to make Homebridge can run the plugin.